-The mathematical treatments of the wave field data were designed at least ten years before Huygens landing so as to be performed automatically onboard.
-The ELF power spectral density (PSD) was computed onboard by applying a DFT after a 16-bit analog-15 digital conversion of two consecutive waveform samples of 333 ms duration each.
-The square root of the composite DFT modulus, i.e. the amplitude spectral density (ASD) was logarithmically compressed, and the lower byte (8 bits) was transmitted without the phases to Earth by the telemetry system via the Cassini orbiter (Lebreton et al., 2005).
-Therefore, this study is constrained by the limited performances of usual tech-20 niques of wave-data processing of space experiments, but, nevertheless, we take the best advantage of the proper peculiarities of the PWA-ELF instrument, as briefly de-

-- scribed here below.
-The experiment has been operated in two pre-programmed modes, labeled 131 and 132, respectively dedicated to the high and low altitude ranges (Jernej and Falkner, 2004).
-In mode 131, between 140 and 60 km, each spectrum consists of 32 frequency bins, centred on frequencies evenly distributed between 3 and 99 Hz - with a 3 Hz bandwidth.
-In this mode, bin 36 is actually centred at 36 Hz and covers the frequency range 34.5 to 37.5 Hz.
+The mathematical treatments of the wave field data were designed at least ten years before the Huygens landing so as to be performed automatically onboard (Hofe, 2005).
+The ELF power spectral density (PSD) was computed by applying a DFT after a 16-bit analog-digital conversion of two consecutive waveform samples of 333 ms duration each.
+The square root of the composite DFT modulus (i.e., the ASD) was logarithmically compressed, and the lower byte (8 bits) was transmitted without the phases to Earth by the telemetry system (hence referred to as TM) via the Cassini orbiter (Lebreton et al., 2005).
+Therefore, this study is constrained by the limited performances of such usual techniques of wavedata processing of space experiments; nevertheless, we take the best advantage of the proper peculiarities of the PWA-ELF instrument, as briefly described here below.
+The experiment has been operated in two pre-programmed modes, labeled 131 and 132, dedicated respectively to the high and low altitude ranges (Jernej and Falkner, 2004).
+In mode 131, between 140 and 60 km, each spectrum consists of 32 frequency bins, centred on frequencies evenly distributed between 3 and 99 Hz with a 3 Hz bandwidth.
+In this mode, bin 36 is actually centred at 36 Hz and covers the frequency range of 34.5 to 37.5 Hz.
 In mode 132, below 60 km, the computed spectra consist of 16 bins, centred on frequencies evenly distributed between 6 and 96 Hz with a 6 Hz resolution.
-More precisely, the second mode is derived from the first one by adding the power density contained in two adjacent bins of the first mode, so that the central frequencies in mode 132 are shifted downwards by 1.5 Hz with respect to those

-- 5 of the even bins in mode 131.
+More precisely, the second mode is derived from the first one by adding the power density contained in two adjacent bins of the first mode, so that the central frequencies in mode 132 are shifted downwards by 1.5 Hz with respect to those of the even bins in mode 131.
 For instance, bin 36 covers a bandwidth of 6 Hz, from 31.5 to 37.5 Hz within 3 dB amplitude range (Hofe, 2005).
 We are then unable to resolve any peculiar frequency within that range.
-Since the aim of this work is rather to identify the presence of a natural signal in bin 36, for the purpose of simplicity we will ignore the 1.5 Hz leftward shift of the frequency scale that concerns the data in mode 132. - Hence, a nominal frequency of 36 Hz will be arbitrarily given to bin 36, and similarly to the other bins.
-Unfortunately, due to the regrettable loss of one the two channels, channel A, one half of the original bins were lost, so that only the eight harmonics of bin 12 in mode 132 were recovered from the surface data set.
+Since the aim of this work is rather to identify the presence of a natural signal in bin 36, for the purpose of simplicity we will ignore the 1.5 Hz leftward shift of the frequency scale that concerns the data in mode 132.
+Hence, a nominal frequency of 36 Hz will be arbitrarily given to bin 36, and similarly to the other bins.
+Unfortunately, due to the regrettable loss of one of the two TM links (channel A), one half of the original bins were lost. so that only the eight harmonics of bin12 in mode 132 were recovered from the surface data set.

-The data are decompressed on the ground according to the transfer function (Jernej and Falkner, 2004) valid for both modes, where V{ADC} is the peak amplitude of an assumed sine-wave signal, with the given frequency injected at the input of the analog digital converter (ADC), and I{TM} is an integer that represents the lower 8 bits of the log compressed ASD of the average of the two consecutive temporal samples.
+The data are decompressed on the ground according to the transfer function (Jernej and Falkner, 2004), which is valid for both modes, where $V{ADC}$ is the peak amplitude of an equivalent sine-wave signal, with the given frequency injected at the input of the analog digital converter (ADC) and $I{TM}$ is an integer that represents the lower 8 bits of the log compressed ASD of the average of the two consecutive temporal samples.

-$$V{\text{ADC}}(I{\text{TM}}) = \frac{4.5}{2^{15}} 10^{\left(\frac{I{\text{TM}} - 5.1198}{32}\right)} \text{ (volt)}$$
+$$V{\rm ADC}(I{\rm TM}) = \frac{4.5}{2^{15}} \ 10^{\left(\frac{I{\rm TM} - 5.1198}{32}\right)} (\text{volt}) \tag{1}$$